 - Injury to the superficial peroneal or sural nerve: These nerves often run in the vicinity of the incision.
-The nerves are usually identified and is not normally cut.
+The nerves are usually identified and not normally cut.
 However, even if the nerves are carefully retracted they may become damaged.
-Additionally, in the repair and healing process, this nerve can become scarred, leading to either decreased sensation over the top of the foot or, in some cases, a painful burning sensation in this region.
+Additionally, in the repair and healing process, this nerve can become scarred, leading to either decreased sensation over the top or outside of the foot or, in some cases, a painful burning sensation in this region.
 The majority of the time, this type of nerve injury recovers.
 If this type of neuritis occurs, fairly aggressive therapy to desensitize this area is required.

-- Stretching out of the tendon reconstruction: Failure of the tendon reconstruction, either by stretching out or by pulling the tendon out of the bone, can occur.
+- Stretching out of the tendon reconstruction: Failure of the tendon reconstruction, either by stretching out or by the tendon graft pulling out of the bone, can occur.
 The tendon graft will stretch out when the tendon tissue is not strong enough to withstand the forces applied to it.
 The strength of the tendon graft is usually very strong when it is initially placed at the time of surgery.
 However, biologically the tendon graft actually weakens significantly in the months after surgery.
 This is because the tendon graft is usually without a blood supply when it is surgically positioned.
 The blood supply slowly gets re-established, and when this happens some of the tendon substance is reabsorbed, causing it to weaken.
 However, the tendon graft is usually quite strong to begin with so failure of the graft has not been a major problem.
 Even with a successful ankle ligament reconstruction, if a patient has a subsequent severe enough injury to their ankle, they may tear the tendon graft just like tearing a normal ligament.